-2. The principal of and interest of the Bonds are payable primarily from tax increments resulting from increases in the taxable value of real property in a tax increment financing district of the Issuer, but if necessary for the payment thereof ad valorem taxes are required by law to be levied on all taxable property of the Issuer, which taxes are not subject to any limitation as to rate or amount.
+2. The principal of and interest on the Bonds are payable from special assessments levied or to be levied on property benefited by local improvements and ad valorem taxes, but if necessary for the payment thereof additional ad valorem taxes are required by law to be levied on all taxable property of the Issuer, which taxes are not subject to any limitation as to rate or amount.